rancher/rancher.github.io/rancher/v1.6/en/cattle/adding-load-balancers/index.md

 ### Load Balancer Options in the UI

+> **Note:** When using the Load Balancer, any public ports on the targetted conainer/service will need to be removed and target the service's default port

 Rancher provides a load balancer running HAProxy software inside the container to direct traffic to the target services.

 > **Note:** Load balancers will only work for services that are using the managed network.
 If you select any other network choice for your target services, it will **not** work with the load balancer.